geopm/geopm/tutorial/agent/README.md

 6. Set up registration on plugin load
 -------------------------------------

 In order to be available as the Agent type in the Controller, an Agent must be registered with the Agent factory.
 The factory is a singleton and can be accessed with the agent_factory() method.
 The register_plugin() method of the factory takes three arguments: the name of the plugin ("example"), a pointer to a function that returns a unique_ptr to a new object of the plugin type, and a dictionary containing the policy names and sample used in the Agent's interaction with the resource manager.
-In this example,
-ExampleAgent::plugin_name() provides the first argument, and ExampleAgent::make_plugin is used as the second.
+In this example, ExampleAgent::plugin_name() provides the first argument, and ExampleAgent::make_plugin is used as the second.
 The dictionary is constructed using a helper method from the Agent base class, make_dictionary(), and uses policy_names() and sample_names() to provide the values.

 ExampleAgent is registered at the time the plugin is loaded by GEOPM in the example_agent_load() method at the top of the file.
 GEOPM will automatically try to load any plugins it finds in the plugin path (discussed in the man page for geopm(7) under the description of GEOPM_PLUGIN_PATH).
+Do not link any of the GEOPM libraries into the plugin shared object; this will cause a circular link dependency.

 7. Run with GEOPM